numbas/editor-docs/source/marking-algorithm.rst

     A :data:`list` of the :term:`steps` belonging to this part.
     Each element in the list is a :data:`dict` of the same variables that would be available in the gap's own marking algorithm.

+.. data:: question_definitions

+    A :data:`dictionary` of the variables, functions and rulesets defined by the question.
+    You can use this with :jme:func:`unset` to evaluate expressions without access to the question's variables, for example if you want the student to use a variable called ``x`` but there's also a question variable ``x``.

 .. data:: input_options

     (Only for :ref:`custom part types <custom-part-types>`)